amitakki/amitakki/README.md

 I started my career as an **Android developer**, and now I build **AI-driven solutions** that push the boundaries of machine learning and automation! 🚀

 ---

-This **GitHub README** will make your profile **engaging, professional, and aligned** with your data science expertise.
-Let me know if you'd like any modifications! 😊